erudinsky/Azure-Bicep-Workshop/Workshop/0-Getting-started-with-Bicep.md

 ## Summary

-By completing this module, you will:
+In this lab, you learned how to:

 * Understand the purpose and benefits of Azure Bicep.
 * Set up your environment for Bicep development.